All Episodes

 They were the ones that took great exception to it.

-And I think they did so because it was way cheaper to use a remote viewer in many cases
+And I think they did so because it was way cheaper to use a remote viewer in many cases than to use some other form of collection.

 And they saw that as a threat to their managerial jobs and their jobs of import.

-OK, one other big question, Joe, and here it is.
+Okay, one other big question, Joe, and here it is.

-OK, they shut it down, they say.
+They shut it down, they say.

-If you wanted to keep something in a little compartment You might do something like releasing some kind of information that would go on, by the way, I saw that Nightline program, and the whole world would think it was shut down.
+If you wanted to keep something in a little compartment, you might do something like releasing some kind of information that would go on.

-But if it really was that valuable, Joe, maybe it's not shut down, it's still running deep black.
+But if it really was that valuable, Joe, maybe it's not shut down.

 Well, if that were true, Art, then you would think that they would not want to forego the use of the science.

-They spent literally Tens of millions of dollars on the science in understanding how to use it and how to appropriately apply it.
+They spent literally tens of millions of dollars on the science in understanding how to use it and how to appropriately apply it.

 And then they would go away and just ignore all that.

-What I'm saying is maybe they haven't.
+Well, what I'm saying is maybe they haven't.

-Well, except that I know where all the science is and all the science was in a storage unit that was under our control.
+Well, except that I know where all the science is, and all the science was in a storage unit that was under our control.

 So they just simply didn't have access to it.

-Or if they did, they got it nefariously, and we certainly have no evidence of that.
+Or if they did, they got it nefariously.

-No, I think it actually shut down because they had just previously fought a two-year battle with the Congress over the other black projects that they had done, MKUltra as an example, where they used LSD for interrogation purposes.
+No, I think it actually shut down because they had just previously fought a two-year battle with the Congress over the other black projects that they had done, MKUltra is an example, where they used LSD for interrogation purposes, and gotten a whole raft of trouble over that.

 And so they weren't about to assume full authority over a psychic unit.